The Impact of North West London A&E closures

-The People's Inquiry report, published on March 20, has been well received: but we always intended this to be the start of a process of discussion and campaigning.
+The People's Inquiry report, published in March 2014, has been well received: but we always intended this to be the start of a process of discussion and campaigning.

 To do this effectively we want your comments, queries, updates and general feedback about the report as a whole, or any of the 18 recommendations.

 The People's Inquiry Blog is still open, and we invite comments from all those wishing to defend and improve our NHS in London and across the country.